Neither Consent nor Property: A Policy Lab for Data Law: Introduction

 \section{Introduction}

-Regulators are governing the AI economy in the dark.
-The market for data, its essential input, is so shrouded in opacity that it is impossible to govern effectively.
-This fundamental lack of visibility—not knowing who trades what, on what terms, or with what risk—is the root cause of the current policy chaos, which has fragmented into a mutually inconsistent toolkit of consent gates and liability rules \citep{solove2013consent, viljoen2021consent, citron2022consent, acquisti2015consent}.
-This paper confronts this regulatory blindness directly, proposes to turn on the lights.
-We develop an advanced, LLM-based Discrete-Choice Experiment (DCE) and Agent-Based Modeling (ABM) to simulate the data market in its entirety.
-This ``computational testbed'' provides the first clear view of how data transactions unfold, enabling researchers to finally move from speculation to empirical observation of which legal institutions truly work.
+Regulators are governing the AI economy under conditions of information asymmetry.
+The market for data, the most essential input for AI, is characterized by structural opacity that effective governance has become nearly impossible.
+This fundamental lack of visibility regarding who trades, on what terms, and with what risk has resulted in a fragmented policy landscape, split between inconsistent consent gates and liability rules \citep{solove2013consent, viljoen2021consent, citron2022consent, acquisti2015consent}.
+This paper proposes a novel methodological framework to move legal analysis from pure theoretical speculation to empirical observation.
+We develop an Agent-Based Model (ABM) calibrated via Large Language Model (LLM) proxy experiments, to stimulate the data market's dynamics and test the compararive efficiency of rival legal institutions.

-This epistemic void is no accident, it is a structural barrier.
-Traditional empirical tools falter in data markets because the underlying trades are both legally sensitive and systematically obscured.
-Regulators themselves have documented this opacity: the U.S. Federal Trade Commission’s in-depth study revealed sprawling, brokered pipelines with ``limited transparency into who trades what, with whom, and on what terms.''
-This observability problem is even more acute in other jurisdictions.
-In China, a pronounced ``compliance chill'' following headline penalties, such as the Cyberspace Administration’s \$1.2 billion fine against Didi, has pushed transactions further behind closed doors, frustrating any attempt at systematic measurement.

-Even if this veil of opacity could be pierced, the market itself is built on a flawed foundation.
-The core economics of data inherently undermine efficient price discovery: its non-rival nature allows the same dataset to be used by multiple firms at once \citep{jones2020nonrivalry}, pervasive externalities mean one party’s disclosure can impose unpriced costs on others, and Arrow’s information paradox dictates that quality cannot be valued ex ante without revealing the information itself.
-Compounding this market failure is a technical one: the chief legal safeguard, ``anonymization,'' routinely fails.
-Landmark studies show that putatively anonymous data can be readily re-identified, casting serious doubt on policies, such as GDPR Recital 26, that rely on this fragile premise \citep{sweeney2000simple, sweeney2001information, sweeney2002k, narayanan2008re-an, rocher2019re-de}.

-To build a model of a market so opaque, one must first uncover the hidden logic of its actors.
-Lacking access to confidential deal files, we conducted multi-year fieldwork to elicit the decision rules that firms actually use.
-Our findings reveal two critical, empirically grounded behaviors.
-On the demand side, buyers substitute reputation and relational signals for price discovery to navigate quality uncertainty, a mechanism predicted by classic theories of information asymmetry.
-On the supply side, sellers’ reservation prices co-move directly with perceived enforcement salience, as the risk of sanctions rises, so too does their willingness-to-accept.
-These core principles, reputation-based trust and risk-adjusted pricing, form the foundational logic of our agent-based model, ensuring our simulation reflects how the data market operates in reality, not just in theory.